 2. Sleep improves your emotional wellbeing

 Emotional wellbeing is crucial for your everyday functioning.
-If you’re sleep deficient you can often feel like your brains are foggy, you may have troubles with solving problems or making decisions.
+If you are sleep deficient you can often feel like your brains are foggy, you may have trouble with solving problems or making decisions.

 Getting enough sleep is also linked to better control of your behavior and emotions.
 Sleep deficient people can feel totally unmotivated, irritated, and often even aggressive.
 Not sleeping well or enough can also make you more susceptible to stress.